molgenis/molgenis-emx2/README.md

 # TODO later
 *  refactor query to have 'WhereList' for each 'OR' clause and introduce a 'Filter' concept as items in the Where
+*  refactor Table / TableMetadata as seperate class hierarchies and using decorator pattern
-*  decide if we keep molgenisid column (arg for: never chnages) or let users define the key
+*  decide if we keep molgenisid column (arg for: never changes) or let users define the key
 *  TEST QUERY A LOT!!!!
 *  query join of REF(now you must follow foreign keys)
 *  import/export